glasnt/talks/2015_08_SydPHP/slides.md

 Commercial Use, can use software for

-Modify uhe software and create derivatives.
+Modify the software and create derivatives.

 Distribute original or modified (derivative) works.